openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 outside of Studio, in OLX, to randomize the problem that learners see.

 Note that *problem randomization* is different from the **Randomization** setting in Studio.
-The **Randomization** setting randomizes variables within a single problem.
+The **Randomization** setting controls when a Python script within a single problem randomizes variables.
 Problem randomization offers different problems or problem versions to different learners.

 .. note:: Creating problems with versions that can be randomized requires you to export your course, edit some of your course's XML files in a text editor,